shimaore/bumpy-lawyer/fr.coffee.md

 work around bug in switch_perform_substitution which prevents from doing for example ${1}0, while $10 is interpreted as 'dollar-ten'.
+Note: this should have been fixed by commit c2c8fba14a0352dfeecf31a0f818d83f83a93a85 (FS-5566) a long time ago, maybe this is a remnant of ccnq3 using an older version.

         input "^([1-9])_(0)$", ->
           play "digits/$1$2.wav"